CSRD

 Brief overview of CSRD & requirements

-Step by step process to be compliant with CSRD
+Step-by-step process to be compliant with CSRD

 Common pitfalls when implementing CSRD